ibm-cloud-docs/vmware-service/common/vcd-ops-guide.md

 For more information about working with VMs, see [Working with virtual machines](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-DF0C111D-B638-4EC3-B805-CC33994F8D53.html){: external}.

-If you use the tenant portal **Password Reset** field to change your Windows Administrator password, ensure that you adhere to Windows complexity requirements.
+If you use the tenant portal (Guest OS Customization) to change your Windows Administrator password, ensure that you adhere to Windows complexity requirements.
 If you change the password in the tenant portal without doing so, the password does not work in the Windows VM template.
 {: important}

 #### Changing the general properties of a virtual machine